 10. H2O – Water!
 Dehydration is a cause of many ailments such as low back pain, cravings, dry skin, fatigue, urinary tract infections, kidney stones, headaches, constipation, increased cortisol, dizziness, weakness, poor concentration, toxic buildup, anxiety, and irritability.
 So, drink up!
 It’s important to install a water filter in the kitchen and in the shower.

 Test to Assess – Don’t Guess!
 One of the best ways to determine your unique nutrient deficiencies and balance your body chemistry is with a functional blood chemistry analysis.
-Quality nutrients from organic food and professional-grade supplements can be highly beneficial in correcting nutrient deficiencies.
+Quality nutrients from organic foods, healthy digestion and professional-grade supplements can be highly beneficial in correcting nutrient deficiencies.